The Atiyah-Bott formula and connectivity in chiral Koszul duality: Factorizability of

-Suppose also that $\oblv_{\coFil}$ preserves factorizability, and that $\assgr$ and $\prod$ are conservative with respect to factorizability.
-Then by the same reasoning as in the $\addFil$ trick, to prove that $\coChev\mathfrak{g}$ is factorizable, it suffices to assume that $\mathfrak{g}$ has a trivial $\coLie$-structure.
+Suppose also that $\oblv_{\coFil}$ preserves factorizability, and that $\assgr$ and $\prod$ are conservative with respect to factorizability.\footnote{Here, by conservativity, we mean that an object satisfies factorizability condition if its image under the functor does.} Then by the same reasoning as in the $\addFil$ trick, to prove that $\coChev\mathfrak{g}$ is factorizable, it suffices to assume that $\mathfrak{g}$ has a trivial $\coLie$-structure.
 In that case,

 and as in the $\Chev$ case, we are done.